InlandRevenue/GWS/Service - Identity and Access/Latest/OAuth Authentication - How to Integrate.md

 > NOTE:
 >
-> For the Test and Production environements, the onboaring team will provide you with your Client ID and Client Secret.
+> For the Test and Production environments, the onboaring team will provide you with your Client ID and Client Secret.

 ### Step 3.
 Submit Login Credentials
 User submits credentials and autothorise consent -  At this step the Client Application will need to send a ```HTTP POST``` request to OAuth Server.